wlh18/html-css-1/README.md

 Now, let's break down the structure seen above.

-`<!DOCTYPE html>` - This tag is pretty unique, and it's actually not an HTML element; it's an instruction to a web browser that lets it know what type of file to expect.
+`<!DOCTYPE html>` - This tag is pretty unique, and it's actually not an HTML element; it's an instruction to a web browser that lets it know what version of HTML to expect.
 >Note: Always make sure that this is the first declaration in an HTML document, otherwise the page may not work.

 `<html>` - The html tag tells the browser that everything contained inside the tag should be read as html.
 The `lang` "attribute" can be used to specify the human language that the contents are written in.
 This element will act as the root tag for the file, which means that everything will be contained inside of this tag.